zhangyuan/whiz/README.md

 ### Run the service

 The service uses H2 database in memory, so there is no need to setup external database service.
-And the databse will be drap and then created every time ther service starts.
+And the databse will be dropped and then created every time ther service starts.

 ```
 ./gradlew jettyRun